Solve your business debts: these are the options

 2. Legal entities: Private company, public limited company, association, cooperative and mutual insurance company, foundation.

-The options listed below indicate if a route is suitable for natural persons and/or legal persons.
+The options listed below indicate if a route is suitable for natural persons and/or legal entities.

 Amicable settlement